 Hiking Insoles For Flat Feet

 Another reason you might be looking for hiking shoe insoles is that you currently suffer from a foot condition, such as flat feet, that causes you pain while hiking.
 Some who experience this pain might even feel like hiking is no longer an option for them.
 If you have flat feet and need arch support then you will likely need a more substantial insole than the one found in your hiking boots.
 It is not an uncommon issue, though, and many people have been able to find relief by adding after-factory-insoles to their boots.
 The important thing is to find insoles that have the arch support while still not taking up too much volume in the shoe.
-The Protalus M-100 is a great option as it offers the greatest degree of arch support of the Protalus models while still remaining flexible, relatively thin, and affordable.
+The Protalus T-100 ELITE is a great option as it offers a high degree of arch support and ankle stability while still remaining flexible and thin enough for most hiking boots.